L2G/timezone-ii/README.md

       ]
     }

+### timezone-ii::default

-The `timezone-ii::default` recipe will first install or upgrade the IANA/Olson timezone database package for your OS (`timezone-data` on Gentoo, `tzdata` on all others).
-Then it will call one of the following recipes according to your node's platform:
+The default recipe will first install or upgrade the IANA/Olson timezone database package for your OS (`timezone-data` on Gentoo, `tzdata` on all others).
+Then it will call one of the recipes below according to your node's platform.

-* `timezone-ii::debian`
-* `timezone-ii::fedora`
-* `timezone-ii::linux-generic`
+### timezone-ii::debian

+This changes the timezone on Debian and Debian-derived systems by:

+1. writing the value of `tz` to `/etc/timezone`, then
+2. calling `dpkg-reconfigure tzdata`.

+Only the `tz` attribute is used; all others are ignored.

+### timezone-ii::fedora

+This changes the timezone on Fedora by calling `timedatectl set-timezone` with the value of `tz`.

+Only the `tz` attribute is used; all others are ignored.

+### timezone-ii::linux-generic

+This changes the time on all other OSs.
+It assumes that the kernel gets data on the local timezone from `/etc/localtime`.
+(This is true for FreeBSD as well as Linux, so "linux-generic" is a bit of a misnomer.)

+What this recipe does:

+1. verifies that the value of `tz` corresponds with a timezone data file under the directory specified in `timezone.tzdata_dir` (default: `/usr/share/zoneinfo`), then
+2. creates a copy of or symbolic link to that data file in the path specified in `timezone.localtime_path` (default: `/etc/localtime`).

+The truthiness of `timezone.use_symlink` (default: `false`) determines whether a symlink or a copy is made.

 Contributing
 ------------